Last Updated: December 27, 2017

 Its an amazing tool to analyse the screen UI for the developers with all the information available on single click.
 Simply great.

-2. How to change DPI of Phone using ADB?
+2. How to change the DPI of the Phone using ADB?

-Many times in our development phase we want to check the look of android UI on low/high end devices.
-Changing the DPI could come handy in such cases.
+Many times in our development phase we want to check the look of Android UI on low/high-end devices.
+Changing the DPI could come in handy in such cases.

 So let get started.